clubcompy/writings.clubcompy.com/blog/content/blog/subscribe-to-a-bright-future.md

 In conclusion, the status quo of **Software is Broken** would make us chase the quick cash of the **Digital Panopticon**.
-We choose instead the honest **Funding Models** of monthly subscriptions, sales of physical and virtual merch and maybe a bit of custom-made hardware along with our bug-free coding standards that will carry our products safely to '**done**'.
-Our approach _feels_ like it will give us a competitive advantage, but we'll have to test it out to be certain.
+We choose instead the honest **Funding Models** of monthly subscriptions, sales of physical and virtual merch and maybe a bit of custom-made hardware along the way.
+Our bug-free coding standards will carry our products safely to '**done**'.
+This approach _feels_ like it will give us a competitive advantage, but we'll have to test it out to be certain.

 Thank you for reading!
 Get ready to flip some tables in the software industry.

-In our next post we will discuss _Hype, Feature, Feedback ~ Planning Our Cycles of Startup Success_.
+In our next post we will discuss _Hype, Reflect, Iterate ~ Cycles of Startup Success_.
 Don't you dare miss it!

-Love,<br/>
-Woldie
+{{< signature salutation="Love" >}}

 P.S.
 Once ClubCompy is '**done**', what will our next product be?
 That's a secret, you'll just have to wait and see.  😏  We will say that it will not be